-- Condensation on windows and walls
+- Condensation on windows and cold surfaces

-- Black mould growth
+- Mould growth

-- Dust mites and allergens
+- Increased dust mites and allergens

-- Damage to paint, plaster, and timber
+- Damage to paint, plaster and timber

 - Poor indoor air quality